-This discussion and analysis provides an overview of the financial position and the results of activities of the Industrial Development Authority of the County of Stafford and the City of Staunton, Virginia ("IDA") as of and for the fiscal year ended June 30, 2021.
+This discussion and analysis provide an overview of the financial position and the results of activities of the Industrial Development Authority of the County of Stafford and the City of Staunton, Virginia ("IDA") as of and for the fiscal year ended June 30, 2022.
 The Virginia Local Government Finance Corporation ("VLGFC") is a component unit of the IDA, and both entities provide financial services to local governments as "VML/VACo Finance."
-Management offers the following discussion and analysis as a narrative introduction to the basic financial statements, which includes comparative information as of and for the fiscal year ended June 30, 2020, where applicable.
+Management offers the following discussion and analysis as a narrative introduction to the basic financial statements.
 This narrative is intended as a supplement and should be read in conjunction with the basic financial statements and accompanying notes.